Spinal Cord Injury Lawyer in Linden

 Play sports safely.
 Wear all required safety gear, and never engage in head-first moves, such as spearing (in football, using the helmet to tackle) or sliding head-first into a base.
 Avoid hitting the boards with your head in ice hockey.
 Insist on spotters when performing new or difficult moves in gymnastics.

-In spinal cord injury cases it is essential that measures be taken promptly to preserve evidence, review the medical procedures in question, and to enable physicians or other expert witnesses to thoroughly evaluate the accident record and injuries.
+In spinal cord injury cases, it is essential that measures be taken promptly to preserve evidence, review the medical procedures in question, and enable physicians or other expert witnesses to thoroughly evaluate the accident record and injuries.
 If you or a loved one is a victim of spinal cord injury, call Law Offices of Jeffrey S. Charney, LLC, P.A. now at (908)-925-8300 or CLICK HERE TO SUBMIT A SIMPLE CASE FORM.
 The initial consultation is free of charge, and if we agree to accept your case, we will work on a contingent fee basis, which means we get paid for our services only if there is a monetary award or recovery of funds.
 Don’t delay!
 You may have a valid claim and be entitled to compensation for your injuries, but a lawsuit must be filed before the statute of limitations expires.